bbc/bbc-a11y/GETTINGSTARTED.md

 ### Adding a11y to your project's Gemfile

-Create or amend your your project's `Gemfile` to include this line:
+Create or amend your your project's `Gemfile` to include the `bbc-a11y` gem:

+    source 'https://rubygems.org'

     gem 'bbc-a11y'

-    source 'https://rubygems.org'

 Now install the gem: